South Essex Joint Strategic Plan

 - the spatial strategy, through a Joint Strategic Plan

-- a Local Industrial Strategy
+- a Productivity Strategy

-- a strategic Infrastructure Framework
+- a strategic Infrastructure Framework in particular focusing on transport

-- a Place Narrative
+- a Place Narrative and Communications Strategy

 The local authorities recognise that the long term healthy and sustainable growth in South Essex can only be delivered through a strategic solution and that this will require some politically and technically challenging decisions as the Ambition is implemented.
 In January 2018, therefore, the local authorities formed the Association of South Essex Local Authorities (ASELA) to ensure that implementation of the Ambition has strong leadership and is managed on a truly collaborative basis.